phillipsnick/apc-pdu-snmp/README.md

 # APC PDU SNMP Control

-Very basic module providing basic management of APC PDUs.
+Module for providing basic management of APC PDUs.
 Such as turning outlets on and off, the current power state and total power draw for the PDU.

 ## Installation